chrjl/chrjl.dev--next-pages/docs/build.md

 ## Docker Compose dev server

-The provided Docker Compose file mounts a local file to `public/portfolio.json` and runs the Next.js dev server (`npx next dev`) behind an externally managed Traefik reverse proxy via an externally managed network.
+The provided Docker Compose file mounts the `posts/` directory to `src/posts` and runs the Next.js dev server (`npx next dev`) behind an externally managed Traefik reverse proxy via an externally managed network.

 To run the Compose service without the Traefik reverse proxy: